 Search & Rescue, Our Team, and You

 Douglas County Search and Rescue (DCSAR) typically interviews candidates in person.
-Due to the COVID-19 pandemic we have decided to hold these interviews via the ZOOM application.
 Interviews will be held periodically, typically once a quarter.

 Thank you for your interest in DCSAR – enjoy the outdoors, but stay safe!

 Very simply, our team is charged with finding lost or injured people, and if necessary, rescuing them.
 This could mean a few hours of searching in a specific area close to town, or a 2-day search in a wilderness area; a quick medical evacuation by helicopter, or hauling an injured person up a steep hillside with a technical rope system.
 We do this as volunteers…there is no pay involved.

 Being part of the team requires each member to train on a regular basis, so they may learn and so their skills remain sharp.
 Members must be able to trust each other’s abilities.
 Someone’s life will depend on it.
 DCSSAR meets twice per month for training.
 Will you be able to attend most trainings?